I am a passionate mother of two beautiful daughters and in large part became a doula because of what they taught me through their births.

-I first became pregnant at 23.
-While becoming a mother felt like the most natural thing in the world, when thinking about the birth I felt only fear.
+I was young and pregnant and while becoming a mother felt like the most natural thing in the world, when thinking about the birth I felt only fear.
 I was determined to discover a ‘better’ way and so sought the kind-hearted guidance and counsel of a midwife friend.
-There aren’t enough words of thanks for what she gave me: good information, making me aware of my options and my rights, and most importantly I understood to trust my body.
-I became confident, excited, empowered.
-Three months later, I was very blessed to deliver my daughter myself surrounded in love and joy in hospital.
+There aren’t enough words of gratitude for what she gave me: good information, making me aware of my options and my rights, and most importantly I came to understand to trust my body.
+I was confident, excited, empowered.
+Three months later, I delivered my daughter surrounded in love and joy in hospital.

-After my first pregnancy I knew I wanted to birth my second at home.
-I asked my midwife friend to support me and benefitted so much from the experienced support and unwavering presence she provided before and throughout the birth.
+After my first pregnancy I wanted to birth my second at home.
+I enlisted the support of my friend to support me as a birth companion and benefitted first hand from the experienced support and unwavering presence she provided before and throughout the birth as well as my partner.
 I danced, I ate, I relaxed, I listened to my body.
-My daughter arrived in the warmth and love of our bed.
-I didn’t move far from that spot for the next five days.
-Totally in love.
+My daughter arrived in the warmth and love of our bed, and I tried not to move far from that spot for the next few days.

 Both births led me to understand how empowering and positive birth can be.
-I wanted to be able to offer others the kind care and access to information that I experienced, and so decided to become a doula.
-At the heart of this decision is a deep knowing that our bodies are incredible and through self-love, relaxing and faith in them, a new experience of birth and life itself is accessible.
+I wanted to be able to offer others the kind care and access to information that I experienced, and so I decided to become a doula.
+At the heart of this decision is a deep knowing that life, our intuition and our bodies are incredible and through awareness and belief in ourselves, new possibilities of birth and motherhood become available.

 I believe in living.